November 1, 2017

 There is a dizzying array of different types, or classes, of drugs that work in different ways to lower blood glucose (blood sugar) levels.
 This table from PubMed Health may help you understand how each works and should help you and your care team find the right medications to get you to your goals.

 At Healthcare Associates of Texas, we specialize in finding the optimal treatment for you.
 Our diabetes specialists work with you to help you manage your type 2 diabetes and reach your blood sugar goals.
-Call our appointment line at (972) 258-7499 or contact us by email.
+Book an appointment today.

 Michael EJ Lean, MD, Wilma S Leslie, PhD, et al; Primary care-led weight management for remission of type 2 diabetes (DiRECT): an open-label, cluster-randomised trial.
 The Lancet, Volume 391, No. 10120, p541–551, 10 February 2018